Nikitagorai/Nikitagorai/README.md

 - 👀 I’m interested in ...HTML,CSS,PHP,RDMS
 - 🌱 I’m currently learning ...JAVA
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...simply email me [ nikitamaum2001@gmail.com ]
+- 📫 How to reach me ... :simply email me [ nikitamaum2001@gmail.com ]

 <!---
 Nikitagorai/Nikitagorai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.